xabra/rust_language_reference/Rust Cheatsheet.md

 ## `static`

-- Statics are similar to consts but are actual variables.
-They can also be mutable, but it is unsafe.
+- Statics are similar to consts but are actual variables, with an address.
-- Typically used for mutable global variables
+- They can be mutable, but it is unsafe.
+Typically used for mutable global variable
 - Have `'static` lifetime implicitly

 ```rust